purescript-polyform/polyform/README.md

   ```purescript
     data V r a = Invalid r | Valid r a
   ```
 You can think about this `r` as a carrier for some informations you want to produce from validation beside your final value.
-This "report" possibly contains inforamtions about failure about success but also can carry informations about your validation process (for example marking "pending" validation etc.).
+This "report" possibly contains details about failed or successful processing, but also can carry informations about your validation process (for example marking "pending" validation etc.) or some extra data (like Html field attributes).
 Some examples:

 * In case of traditional HTML forms it is often a requirement to render a form even if it is completely valid.
 Or render all valid and invalid fields.
 In such a case your "report" would be possibly list of fields (some valid and some invalid) and list of form level errors (or even nested subforms with errors).
 This kind of representation can be easily composable by monoidal `append`.